cansuyolcu/Recommender_Systems/README.md

 # Recommender_Systems
-In this project I focus on providing a basic recommendation system by suggesting movies.
+In this project I focus on providing a basic recommendation system that suggests movies.
 ## Importing Libraries

 ```python